 Cottee Parker is an architecture and design firm with offices across Australia that is currently the lead architect on the most-significant project in the company’s 30-year history.

-Queen's Wharf Brisbane is a nearly $4 billion mixed-use development set to open in 2024.
+Queen’s Wharf Brisbane is a nearly US$4 billion (AU$5.3 billion) mixed-use development set to open in 2024.
 It will include 2,000 apartments, 1,000 premium hotel rooms, 50 restaurants, a 1,000-person ballroom, 12 football fields’ worth of public space, as well as a casino and retail space.

-The development will be capped off with an elevated Sky Deck that will offer 360-degree views of the Brisbane River and city.
+The development will be topped off with an elevated Sky Deck that will offer 360-degree views of the Brisbane River and city.

 Queen’s Wharf Brisbane is projected to create more than 8,000 jobs once fully operational and add 1.4 million additional tourists to the city annually.
-This is estimated to result in a $1.7 billion annual increase in Queen'sland tourism spending.
-The developers project that, overall, Queen’s Wharf Brisbane will provide a $4 billion boost to Gross State Product.
+This is estimated to result in a US$1.7 billion annual increase in Queensland tourism spending.
+The developers project that, overall, Queen’s Wharf Brisbane will provide a US$4 billion (AU$5.3 billion) boost to Gross State Product.

 Keeping track of paper